Finite Element Simulation of Modified Poisson-Nernst-Planck/Navier-Stokes Model for Compressible Electrolytes under Mechanical Equilibrium: Mathematical formulation for modified PNP/NS model

-In this section, we introduce a thermodynamically consistent electrolyte model \cite{dreyer2013overcoming} for an ideal elastic mixture composed of $N$ constituents $I_\alpha$, $\alpha \in \{1, 2, \ldots N\}$.
+Let us consider an ideal elastic mixture composed of $N$ constituents $I_\alpha$, $\alpha \in \{1, 2, \ldots N\}$.
 Among these constituents, $I_1, I_2,$ $\ldots I_{N-1}$ are ionic species and $I_N$ is neutral solvent.
 The evolution of this system is governed by $N-1$ partial mass balances, the Poisson equation and Navier–Stokes equations incorporating a body force controlled by the electric field and the free charge density.
 To account for the finite ion size effects in the constitutive relationship, the authors of \cite{dreyer2013overcoming,de2013non} suggested that chemical potentials having a relationship with concentrations, atomic masses and pressure have to be considered as a driving force.
 Two major applications for these kinds of frameworks are in semiconductor devices and electrochemistry.